 Spending the Day in Downtown Lansing is Educational and Fun

-The fun options were endless in metro cities – BC (Before Children).
-Now, in AD (after delivery) what I so freely did before my two boys seemed as if it would be wildly different.
 One brave morning I found that at the end of an advenure, any effort I make getting out has way more benefit and reward.
-My sister and I packed up the kids, snacks, a stroller, and water and set out for our first exploration day.
-It was liberating to see that I could still be me and share that with my boys in a way that cultivated conversations, learning opportunities, and adventurous fun.
+My sister and I packed up the kids, snacks, strollers, water and set out for our first exploration day – with kids.
+It was liberating to see that I could still be me and share my adventuring with my boys in a way that would cultivate conversations, learning opportunities, and adventurous fun.
 Now, one of our favorite places to explore is Downtown Lansing (Central, Reo Town, Old Town).

-If you’re new to the area, or looking to get out of the normal routine, try heading to Downtown Lansing.
-There’s a full day of fun things to do and then some because our city is growing fast changing almost overnight.
+If you’re looking to get out of the normal routine, try heading to Downtown Lansing.
+There’s a full day of fun things to do and then some because our city is growing fast – changing almost overnight.

 So, where do you want to start first?